Level 6 BSL (Online)

 Entry Requirements

-You must have passed the Signature Level 4 Certificate in British Sign Language qualification.
+You must have passed the Signature Level 4 Certificate in British Sign Language qualification, or Pre-Level 6 BSL course.

 We may consider applicants with strong BSL skills who have completed the Signature Level 3 Certificate in British Sign Language qualification.
 This will be assessed at the interview.
-If you are not offered a place on the Level 6 BSL course, you will be offered a place on the Level 4 BSL course instead.
+If you are not offered a place on the Level 6 BSL course, you will be offered a place on the Pre-Level 6 BSL course instead.

 Deaf and hearing native BSL signers do not need any previous BSL qualifications to be considered for the Level 6 BSL course.